Diagnosis of Parkinson’s Disease

 Blood collection tube

 Blood tests.
 There is currently no blood test that can help diagnose Parkinson’s disease.
 However, in cases where tremor predominates, it is recommended to perform a thyroid profile in order to rule out thyroid disorders.
 It is also recommended in cases when the disease starts when the person is young, to determine copper metabolism to help rule out Wilson’s disease, which has a specific treatment.
+In some centers, neurofilament light chain (NfL) level testing is already available and, if elevated, should suggest an atypical and aggressive parkinsonism rather than Parkinson’s disease.
+It is still preferable to study it in a research context, as diagnostic cut-off points are not well established.

 Urine sample cup and urine test strip